NashTech-Labs/zio/README.md

 - This is based on ZIO 1.0.0.

 <h3>The ZIO Datatype</h3>
-The `ZIO[R, E, A]` is a core data type around the ZIO library.
+The ```ZIO[R, E, A]``` is a core data type around the ZIO library.
 It acts as a basic building block for every ZIO based application.

 <h3>Type Parameters</h3>
-The `ZIO[R, E, A]` data type has three type parameters:
+The ```ZIO[R, E, A]``` data type has three type parameters:

-- R — the environment/dependency of our effect
+- R - the environment/dependency of our effect
-- E — the type of errors that our effect may throw
+- E - the type of errors that our effect may throw
-- A — the return type of our effect
+- A - the return type of our effect

 <h3>Aliases</h3>
 ZIO provide some type aliases which you can use instead of the full ZIO type signature: